 First, structural masonry damage.
 Water traveling through the chimney structure softens mortar, saturates brick, and in cold weather causes internal freeze-thaw deterioration that is invisible until catastrophic failure occurs.

 Second, wood rot.
 The chimney passes through your roof structure.
-Water that enters the chimney at the crown or through failed mortar joints contacts the wood framing at the roofline - rafters, headers, and sheathing.
-Sustained moisture contact causes wood rot that compromises structural integrity and is expensive to repair because it requires opening the roof.
+Water entering through the crown or failed mortar joints contacts wood framing at the roofline, including rafters, headers, and sheathing.
+Sustained moisture contact causes wood rot that compromises structural integrity and requires opening the roof to repair.

 Third, mold.
-Moisture in the wall cavity around a chimney creates conditions for mold growth.
-Mold can establish in as little as 48 hours of sustained moisture contact.
+Moisture in the wall cavity around a chimney creates conditions for mold growth in as little as 48 hours of sustained contact.
 Once established behind walls, it requires professional remediation.

 Fourth, damage to interior finishes.
-Water stains on ceilings and walls are cosmetic, but they indicate that water has already traveled through the roof structure, past insulation, and through drywall - a significant volume of water over an extended period.
+Water stains on ceilings and walls confirm that water has already traveled through the roof structure, past insulation, and through drywall.
+That represents a significant volume of water over an extended period.

 Urgency Level: Critical

-At Delta Masonry & Tuckpointing, chimney leak investigations begin with a methodical water test to identify the exact entry point before recommending any repair.
+At Delta - Masonry and Tuckpointing, chimney leak investigations begin with a methodical water test to identify the exact entry point before recommending any repair.
 Fixing the wrong thing is the most expensive repair there is.

 Sign 5: Cracked or Damaged Chimney Crown